gretkierewicz/dissertation/README.md

 Local with SQLite DB

 ## Last changes
-###25/01/2020

-- Refactoring Tests
-- Urls / minor namespace changes
-- Tests / additional kwargs in test for future scenarios tests
-- FIX / Employee serializier Supervisor validation for PATCH method
+###26/01/2020

-- Tests / Basic tests for Pensum View
+- Tests / Pensum tests corrections; EmpFields class added for later use in Modules tests
-- FIX / Pensum limit and value validators

 ### To be done: